-for page in writer.pages: This has to be done on the writer, not the reader! page.compress_content_streams() # This is CPU intensive!
+for page in writer.pages: page.compress_content_streams() # This is CPU intensive!

 with open("out.pdf", "wb") as f:

 writer.write(f)

 '''

 page.compress_content_streams uses zlib.compress and supports the level parameter: level=0 means no compression, level=9 refers to the highest compression.